ajreynol/logos/README.md

 The correctness proof for the checker lives in `Cpc/Proofs/Checker.lean`, whose final theorem `correct___eo_is_refutation` states that a successfully checked proof in Logos implies that the input assumptions to that proof are indeed unsatisfiable.
+This theorem intentionally has two explicit assumptions that state that the given proof uses only terms that have a corresponding SMT-LIB semantics.
 That theorem is proven, as are the correctness proofs of the individual proof rules it relies on.
 There are no `sorry`s in the soundness proof or its dependencies.